shashismg/chatbot_openai_streamlit_domain_specific/README.md

 # 💬 Insurance Chatbot

-This is a Streamlit-powered chatbot designed to assist users with domain specificc here insurance-related queries.
-It utilizes the OpenAI API to provide conversational responses, helping users with topics such as insurance types and more.
+This is a Streamlit-powered chatbot designed to assist users with insurance-related queries.
+It utilizes the OpenAI API to provide conversational responses, helping users with topics such as insurance types, claims, policy details, and more.

 ## Features